gracelang/language/spec.md

 directly influence types, except that a field that is public, readable or writable is treated as the appropriate method.

-Type declarations are always statically typed, and their semantics may depend on the static types.
 When they are used "type names" are conceptually [Manifest Expressions] that return _type objects_.
 All type objects are also patterns, so they can be used in [Pattern Matching], typically to perform dynamic